peteraritchie/ProductivityExtensions/README.md

 Trace.WriteLine(aca.Copyright);
 ```

-Involving, an `Assembly` instance, the `Attribute` class, the `typeof` operator, and a cast.
+Involving an `Assembly` instance, the `Attribute` class, the `typeof` operator, and a cast.
 The Productivity Extensions contains a generic extension method to `Assembly` to get this information without the `Attribute` class, the `typeof` operator or the cast.
 For example:

 ```C#
 var aca = Assembly.GetExecutingAssembly().GetCustomAttribute<AssemblyCopyrightAttribute>();
 Trace.WriteLine(aca.Copyright);
 ```

-Other Framework methods came into existence before anonymous methods so their use could not have used anonymous method and captured variables and tended to require passing along state information.
+Anonymous methods was another addition to several .NET programming languages.
+Other Framework methods came into existence before anonymous methods so their use could not have used anonymous method  (and thus use captured variables) and tended to require passing along state information.
 Asynchronous patterns like the Asynchronous Programming Model (APM) introduced methods starting with `Begin` that asynchronously performed a task and invoked a callback when done that would execute a matching `End` method.
 The callback delegate passed to these methods, prior to anonymous methods, had to be instance or class methods and thus had to store the state required to perform the callback explicitly.
-This could be done with instance or class members but often this required passing an opaque state object instance into the `Begin` method that was passed along to the callback via the `IAsyncResult.AsyncState` property.
+This could be done with instance or class members, but often this required passing an opaque state object instance into the `Begin` method that was passed along to the callback via the `IAsyncResult.AsyncState` property.
+Almost all `Begin`-pattern methods have a mandatory state parameter.
 The callback would cast the object to whatever type it passed in and thus have its state.
 For example:

 ```C#
   //...